top of page

 Soak up the views from the Spanish Mosque

 Perched on a hill overlooking Chefchaouen's medina, the Spanish Mosque provides the perfect vantage point to take in the beauty of this colourful town.
-Built in the 1920s, the mosque can be reached via a short but scenic hike that’s well worth it for the ultimate photos.
+Built in the 1920s, the mosque can be reached via a short but scenic hike that’s well worth it for the views and photographic opportunities.

-Once at the top, marvel at the sea of vivid blue and white buildings that blanket Chefchaouen, with the Rif Mountains framing the scene.
-While no longer in use or open to visitors, the Spanish Mosque offers a bird's eye perspective of Chefchaouen that you won't want to miss.
+Once at the top, you can marvel at the sea of blue and white buildings that blanket Chefchaouen, with the Rif Mountains framing the scene.
+Hiking to the Spanish Mosque is a fantastic opportunity to get a dose of nature if you've been medina hopping the last few days and just need to reconnect with the great outdoors.

 black and white photo spanish mosque chefchaouen